Endava/cats/docs/limitations/index.md

 # Limitations

 ## Native Binaries
-When using the native binaries (not the uberjar) there might be issues when using dynamic values in the configuration files.
+When using the native binaries (not affecting the uberjar) there might be issues when using dynamic values in the configuration files.
 This is due to the fact that GraalVM only bundles whatever can discover at compile time.
 The following classes are currently supported: